davidpham87/braindump/docs-md/cards/general.md

 ## Dired mode

 -   Find files with grep
 -   Still have to learn the new shortcuts.
 Most important are `R`, `C`, `D`, `(`, `% m` and =% g0.
 -   Using `Q`, empower the user to query and replace in files.
 Using `* u` to select all non-saved buffer to close them all.

 ## Perfect use of keyboard \[2/2\]

-  - \[X\] The comma should be hit with the middle finger.
+-   [x] The comma should be hit with the middle finger.
-  - \[X\] Emacs keybindings should be used using both hands, this has to be set with key-bindings.
+-   [x] Emacs keybindings should be used using both hands, this has to be set with key-bindings.
 -   Tip: use the hand palm for reaching the CTRL keys.
-  - \[ \]: balance the space between the hand.
+-   [ ] : balance the space between the hand.
 Especially the right thumb as most words in english finish with the left hand letters.

 ## Write a script to update my-emacs-config automatically.